EpicFazbear/remote-comms-bot/README.md

 A heavily modified version of my original Discord Lua bot.
 This bot's main purpose is communicating to the remote admin server for sending messages/commands to linked Roblox games.

-I may or may not release the Roblox scripts I made to make a full connection between Roblox and Discord (They're not that hard to replicate anyways).
-As of now, the code for this bot is available for public use.
+**[!]** I'm preparing to soon release the Roblox scripts I made to make the full connection between Roblox and Discord.
+Once I release it, more instructions as well as a link to the Model will be added in this README file.

 - Requires [Luvit](https://luvit.io/) and [Discordia](https://github.com/SinisterRectus/Discordia) in order to run.
 (Only if you run this on your computer)
 - Configurable in the .env file.
 (Only if you run this on your computer)